 I don’t have one yet, so I used a wide mouth freezer lid and flipped it so the brine can fill it and create a weight that will keep the tomatoes submerged.

 There are a few different tricks here but none of them works as well as a fermentation weight.
-In my fermenting radish post, I show you how I used an apple as a fermentation weight and the horrible result.
+In my fermenting radish posts, I show you how I used an apple as a fermentation weight and the horrible result.

 I’ve heard of people using a ziplock bag full of water, a rock, a cabbage core… I guess some of it can work, but if you ferment regularly I think it’s a good idea to purchase weights (which is what I’m gonna do this year!).